Kanye West Sets Up College Fund For George Floyd’s Daughter, Donates $2 Million For The Cause

 Protests and demonstrations have been held in every state in the U.S. since they began in Minneapolis, Minnesota on May 26 in response to Floyd’s death one day earlier.
 Floyd — a 46-year-old black man — was killed during an arrest attempt by four MPD officers.
 One white officer, Derek Chauvin, kneeled into Floyd’s neck for nearly nine minutes, pinning him to the ground as he pleaded for his life and stated that he could not breathe.
 Floyd eventually became unresponsive and was later pronounced dead at a local hospital.

-As reported by The Inquisitr, Floyd had previously tested positive for COVID-19 infection, but an autopsy later determined that that the virus had no role in his death.
+As reported by The Inquisitr, Floyd had previously tested positive for COVID-19 infection, but an autopsy later determined that the virus had no role in his death.

 Video footage of the incident quickly spread on the internet, igniting the national outcry.
 In the ensuing days, Chauvin was charged with murder and the other officers involved in the incident were later brought into custody on charges of aiding and abetting murder.